 Spina bifida results when the neural tube fails to close completely and remains an open channel.
 In spina bifida, the bones of the spine (vertebrae) do not close over the spinal cord.
 It most commonly affects the spine in the lower back.
 One or more of the vertebrae may be involved.

-In occult spinal dysraphism, a more severe form of spina bifida in which the spinal cord is affected.
+Occult spinal dysraphism is a form of spina bifida in which the spinal cord is affected.
 In occult spinal dysraphism, newborns may have visible abnormalities on their lower back.
-These include birthmarks, overly pigmented areas (hemangiomas Hemangiomas of infancy (also called strawberry hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
-(See also Overview of Skin Growths and Overview of Growths... read more and flame nevus [stork bite Port-Wine Stains Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
+These include birthmarks, overly pigmented areas (hemangiomas Hemangiomas of infancy (also called strawberry or infantile hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
+(See also Overview of Skin Growths and Overview of Growths... read more and flame nevus [ stork bite Port-Wine Stains Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
 (See also Overview of Skin Growths and Overview of Growths and Malformations... read more ]), tufts of hair, openings in the skin (dermal sinus), or small lumps (masses).
-The underlying spinal cord may be abnormal such as having a fatty tumor (lipoma Lipomas Lipomas are soft deposits of body fat that grow under the skin, causing round or oval lumps.
+The underlying spinal cord may have a defect, such as a fatty tumor (lipoma Lipomas Lipomas are soft deposits of body fat that grow under the skin, causing round or oval lumps.
 (See also Overview of Skin Growths.)
 Lipomas are very common.
 They appear as smooth, soft bumps under... read more ), or the band that anchors the spinal cord (filum terminale) may be thickened and short, causing the cord to be stretched and unable to move normally within the spinal canal.
 As the child grows, the spinal cord must be able to move freely inside the spinal canal.
 If not treated, this problem with the cord can lead to nerve damage that results in a loss of bladder and bowel control, leg weakness, and spasm of leg muscles, which can eventually lead to an inability to walk.

 Damage to brain or spinal cord tissue is much more likely when tissue protrudes outside the normal contour of the back, especially if there is no normal skin covering the protruding tissue.
-Also, when spinal cord tissue or meninges are exposed, they may become infected by bacteria, causing meningitis Meningitis in Children Bacterial meningitis is infection of the layers of tissue covering the brain and spinal cord (meninges).
-Bacterial meningitis in older infants and children usually results from bacteria carried... read more .
+Also, when spinal cord tissue or meninges are fully exposed, they may become infected by bacteria, causing meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
+Bacterial meningitis in older infants and children usually results from bacteria... read more .